-Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
+Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and final progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements as set out at 2 CFR Part 200.
 Future awards and fund drawdowns may be withheld if reports are delinquent.